manstis/ansible-ai-connect-operator/docs/using-external-configuration-secrets.md

 ## Model service `Secret`

-`model_config_secret_name` should be set to the name of an existing `Secret`.
+`spec.model_config_secret_name` should be set to the name of an existing `Secret`.
 The Operator will use the values set therein to configure the model service integration.
 The `Secret` must contain the following values:
 ```yaml
 apiVersion: v1
 kind: Secret